rsxkra/NN-GA02/README.md

 Run training.py, then select the best run to use in game_visualization.py, ex.
 185 500 (in this case) and run the visualization.

 ## Additional dependencies.
-FFMPEG
+matplotlib FFMPEG
 * conda install -c conda-forge ffmpeg (for conda enviorments)

-* I used PyTorch verson 2.8.
+I used PyTorch verson 2.8.
 Some older keywords for functions are deprecated here, so I need to use the new keywords, which then may not work on older versions.
 However, I have added the deprecated varients to as fallback, which I think should work, but I have not tested it.